Updated

 • Operational breadth on X plus multi-platform recycling: Hypefury.
 Most mature implementation in the named-competitor set with the deepest evergreen recycling and X-first automation.

 • Inspiration retrieval and viral-library access: Tweet Hunter.
-Most comprehensive viral library at 12 million indexed tweets with engagement-ranked search.
+Most comprehensive viral library in the category (roughly 2 to 3 million-plus indexed tweets) with engagement-ranked search.

 • Multi-channel scheduling across many platforms with team workflows: Buffer.
 Eleven platforms, per-channel pricing, Team tier with approval workflows.